 Their behavior and interests change with each day.

-So, before we get into how to get things done, first let’s get to know a little about how babies develop because that will play an important part in what will work at each stage.
+So, what will also help is getting to know a little about how babies develop because that will play an important part in what will work at each stage.

 Newborns (0-1 month)